 However, there is one way to get out of having to remove the contribution and paying tax: leave the contribution in, but avoid the 6% excise tax by lowering the next year’s contribution by the amount of the over-contribution.
 For example an individual with an HSA contribution limit of $3,300 per year would have been guilty of contributing $100 too much if they contributed $3,400 this year.
 They could avoid paying the 6% excise tax by only contributing $3,200 next year (the $3,300 contribution limit minus $100).
 If they contributed the full $3,300 next year, they would then be forced to pay the 6% tax on the original $100 over-contribution.

 Rarely do you start a new job on January 1st or end it on December 31st.
 When you gain and lose access to a high deductible health plan will impact your availability to contribute to an HSA.
 If you are not active in a HDHP for the entire year you will not be able to fully contribute to the HSA.

 To avoid tax problems, your HSA contribution can be pro-rated.
 Simply divide your normal contribution limit by 12 to get your monthly contribution limit.
-For individuals it is $275.00 and for families $546.67.
+For individuals it is $275.00 and for families $546.67 (both numbers represent the 2014 tax year; just apply the current tax year to your situation).
 Each month that you had at least 1 day active in a HDHP counts as a full month for your contribution limit.
 Then simply multiply the number of months you were active in the health plan by your monthly contribution limit.